guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 Meta arguments can be used within any resource block to change the behaviour of resources.
 That depends on for defining explicit dependency between resources and the lifecycle rules, which define how the resources should be created, updated and destroyed within TerraForm.

 One of the easiest ways to create multiple instances of the local file is to make use of the count meta argument.
 Ex: count = 3, We can make use of count index in the expression to make iterations --> filename = var.filename[count.index] # best way to do it

-This built in function called length return the length of the list --> `count = length(var.filename)`

 for_each --> only works with a map or a set for_each = toset(var.filename)

-toset --> convert the variable from a list to a set.

 A Lifecycle rule allows to a resource to be created fisrt before the older one is deleted.
 Some options for the lifecycle: create_before_destroy, prevent_destroy --> useful to prevent your resources from getting accidentally deleted